Our Enrolment Process

 (Excerpt from Enrolment Policy, March 2021)

-Families meet a committee member and visit the school.
+When there is a place available in the class that families want to enrol their child into, families meet a committee member and visit the school.
 If this is not possible due to distance, the family is asked to write a letter introducing themselves and explaining why they are attracted to our school.

 The committee discusses the enrolment application at the next committee meeting and confirms enrolment verbally by phone.